 Viruses can be classified into five categories: entertainment, information (and misinformation), sales, education and scandal.

-Pros and Cons of Viral Marketing
+Benefits and Challenges of Viral Marketing

-Let’s begin with the bright side:
+Let’s begin with the bright side.

 Well, the benefits are significant.
 Let’s look at the drawbacks:

-Viral Marketing Tools
+Viral Marketing Tools and Formats

-Video
+Video Content

 The most convenient and effective way.
 The main feature is that the video should be short and informative.
 Otherwise, it will not be suitable for word-of-mouth marketing unless it contains extremely interesting or shocking information.
 For example, here is a video from PooPourri.com.
 Their bold move has already earned 44 million views, which means people are willingly going to YouTube to watch the ad themselves.